athowes/thesis/README.md

 [HTML](https://athowes.github.io/thesis/) or
 [PDF](https://athowes.github.io/thesis/main.pdf) version.
 I know, an overwhelming choice.
-It’s still very much a work in progress at the moment though, so check back in a few months.
+It’s still very much a work in progress at the moment though, so I’d recommend checking back in a few months unless you love non sequiturs.

 > How did you format this thesis?